davidmatthew-ie/svjs/readme.md

 ### `createGradient()`

-Shortcut method to a gradient and append it to the defs element.
+Shortcut method to create a gradient and append it to the defs element.
 If will create a defs element if it doesn't already exist.

-Can only be called on the parent SVG element.
+Can only be called by the parent SVG element.
+Throws error otherwise.

 _Parameters:_
 * id {string} (required) Reference this when applying the gradient.